stanfordnlp/dspy/dspy-docs/docs/tutorials/rag.md

     answer = dspy.OutputField(desc="often between 1 and 5 words")
 ```

-With the answer generation signatures established, we can now start building the pipeline!
+We include small descriptions for the `context` and `answer` fields to define more robust guidelines on what the model will receive and should generate.

 ## Building the Pipeline

-Our pipeline is a DSPy module, so it'll needs two methods:
+We will build our RAG pipeline as a DSPy module which will require two methods:

 * The `__init__` method will simply declare the sub-modules it needs: `dspy.Retrieve` and `dspy.ChainOfThought`.
 The latter is defined to implement our `GenerateAnswer` signature.
-* The `forward` method will describe the control flow of answering the question using the modules we have.
+* The `forward` method will describe the control flow of answering the question using the modules we have: Given a question, we'll search for the top-3 relevant passages and then feed them as context for answer generation.

 ```python
 class RAG(dspy.Module):